 In Arkansas there are both conversion schools and open-enrollment schools.
 Conversion schools are traditional public schools that have converted to charter schools.
 They only serve students within their district.
 Open-enrollment charter schools are run by a governmental entity, higher learning organization, or non-sectarian organization and can draw students from various districts.

 Private schools are nonpublic schools that charge tuition.
-There are more than 120 private schools across the state of Arkansas.
+There are about 175 private schools across the state of Arkansas.
 These private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
-The average tuition for private schools in the state is $5,906 per year, but keep in mind that schools often are more affordable at the elementary level than high school.
+The average tuition for private schools in the state is $5,950 for elementary schools and $6,736 for high schools.

 Learn more at Private School Review: Arkansas.